TonyDeRosia/evennia-minimud/README.md

 `WandererNPC`, `GuildmasterNPC`, `GuildReceptionistNPC`,
 `QuestGiverNPC`, `CombatTrainerNPC` and `EventNPC` defined under `typeclasses.npcs`.
+After choosing the NPC class you can also assign a combat class from `world.scripts.classes`.
+This sets `npc.db.charclass` on the spawned NPC.

 While editing, there's a step to manage triggers using a numbered menu.
 Choose `Add trigger` to create a new reaction, `Delete trigger` to remove one, `List